humanmade/altis-analytics/docs/native/experience-blocks.md

 ## Personalization

-Because it's crucial that web pages can be fully cached for performance we provide [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that are simple to use and load immediately as the document is loaded.
+Altis empowers editorial teams to create personalized content with the Personalized Content Experience Block.
+Because it's crucial that web pages can be fully cached for performance, our Personalized Content blocks use [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that are simple to use and load immediately as the document is loaded.

 The web component `<personalization-block>` can be used anywhere on your pages to show content conditionally according to the audience segments the current website visitor matches.